 Like all animals, as dogs age they tend to develop health problems unique to older dogs.
-Many dog owners have a difficult time accepting this fact and think that their lively pooch is not an older dog and will not have health problems.
+Many dog owners have a difficult time accepting this fact and think that their lively pooch will not have health problems.

 Dogs can, however, show signs of aging as early as seven years old.
 Older dog health problems generally affect larger breeds earlier than small breeds that tend to show signs of aging around 10 to 12 years of age.
 The fact is that senior dog health problems will eventually be a concern for every dog owner.